 Per DCA guidelines, we have calculated the absorption to 93 percent occupancy.
 Greystone At Oakland is the most recently completed apartment property we surveyed.
 Greystone at Oakland was built in 2018 in Leesburg, Georgia approximately eight miles from the Subject site.
-The property experienced an absorption rate of 22 units per month upon opening.
+The property experienced an absorption rate of 20 units per month upon opening.
 Greystone at Oakland is currently fully-occupied and maintains a waiting list that consists of approximately 30 households.
 Overall, the comparables averaged an absorption rate of 26 units per month.
 We placed the most weight on Greystone At Oakland as it is the most recently constructed property targeting families in the area.
-Based on the absorption pace reported by the comparable properties, the waiting lists at the LIHTC comparables, and the strong demand for affordable housing in Albany, we anticipate that the Subject will absorb 20 units per month, for an absorption period of two to three months.
+Based on the absorption pace reported by the comparable properties, the waiting lists at the LIHTC comparables, and the strong demand for affordable housing in Albany, we believe the Subject would likely experience an absorption pace of 20 units per month for its 20 units that need to be reabsorbed, post renovation, for an absorption period of approximately one to two months.
+Also, there will not be a significant rent increase.
+Therefore, no significant turnover is expected.